 There’s always the easy method that costs more but overall has the best outcomes.
 That’s what this method is all about.

 Of course, this is our preferred method because who wants to spend their day updating listings that constantly change throughout the year?
-It’s also our preferred method because we have a great tool that makes it easy for you to manage your local directory listings.
+It’s also our preferred method because we use a great tool that makes it easy for you to manage your local directory listings.

 There are some cons to doing it this way though but we do believe the pros far outweigh the cons.